apache/logging-log4cxx/src/site/markdown/development/build-cmake.md

 |-DLOG4CXX_TEST_PROGRAM_PATH=path| An extra path to prepend to the PATH for test programs.
 Log4cxx requires zip, sed, and grep on the PATH in order for the tests to work properly.                          |
 | -DPREFER_BOOST=on      | Prefer the Boost version of dependent libraries over standard library |
 | -DLOG4CXX_QT_SUPPORT=ON | Enable QString API and log4cxx::qt namespace methods, requires QtCore, choice of ON, OFF (default).                   |

-## A note on C++ version and Boost

-By default, Log4cxx attempts to use at least C++17 to compile.
-This is to avoid 3rd party dependencies as much as possible.
-If C++17 is not available, a search for Boost will be taken and those libaries will be used instead.
-If you would prefer to use Boost, there are two options you have:

-1. Pass `-DPREFER_BOOST=ON` to CMake when compiling.
-This will ignore the results of the tests that check for the standard version of components that are required.
-Note that this will switch all components, regardless of the C++ version in effect at compile time.
-2. Revert to an earlier standard using `-DCMAKE_CXX_STANDARD=11` for example.
- This will still to check for standard versions of required components, but it will fall back to using Boost for newer components added in C++17.

 # Platform specific notes: